wandb/docs/content/guides/integrations/lightning.md

 {{% /tab %}}
 {{< /tabpane >}}

-The model checkpoints you log will be viewable through the [W&B Artifacts](/guides/artifacts) UI, and include the full model lineage (see an example model checkpoint in the UI [here](https://wandb.ai/wandb/arttest/artifacts/model/iv3_trained/5334ab69740f9dda4fed/lineage?_gl=1*yyql5q*_ga*MTQxOTYyNzExOS4xNjg0NDYyNzk1*_ga_JH1SJHJQXJ*MTY5MjMwNzI2Mi4yNjkuMS4xNjkyMzA5NjM2LjM3LjAuMA..)).
+The model checkpoints you log are viewable through the [W&B Artifacts](/guides/artifacts) UI, and include the full model lineage (see an example model checkpoint in the UI [here](https://wandb.ai/wandb/arttest/artifacts/model/iv3_trained/5334ab69740f9dda4fed/lineage?_gl=1*yyql5q*_ga*MTQxOTYyNzExOS4xNjg0NDYyNzk1*_ga_JH1SJHJQXJ*MTY5MjMwNzI2Mi4yNjkuMS4xNjkyMzA5NjM2LjM3LjAuMA..)).

 To bookmark your best model checkpoints and centralize them across your team, you can link them to the [W&B Model Registry](/guides/models).

 Here you can organize your best models by task, manage model lifecycle, facilitate easy tracking and auditing throughout the ML lifecyle, and [automate](/guides/artifacts/project-scoped-automations/#create-a-webhook-automation) downstream actions with webhooks or jobs.

-### Log images, text and more
+## Log images, text, and more

 The `WandbLogger` has `log_image`, `log_text` and `log_table` methods for logging media.